miguel-duran-nter/API_pizza/README.md

 - '/docs' -> Swager Documentation
 - '/users' -> List user, only if you are admin
-- '/users/<user_id>' -> Displays the data of the user with the entered id
+- '/users/me' -> Displays the data of the logged in user
 - '/orders' -> List orders
-- '/orders/history/<user_id>' -> Displays the order history of the user with the entered id
+- '/orders/history' -> Displays the order history of the user with the entered id

 ### POST